Trails and Trailhead Locations at the Santa Rosa & San Jacinto Mountains National Monument

 Strenuous – Some trail segments require being in very good condition and/or the trail is long and requires stamina.

 Difficulty ratings are based on one-way trips.
-When assessing how difficult a trail may be for you, consider whether you plan to return on the same trail, thereby doubling your distance, or using another trail which also adds mileage and difficulty.
+When assessing how difficult a trail may be for you, consider whether you plan to return on the same trail, thereby doubling your distance, or by using another trail which also adds mileage and difficulty.
 Be aware that using two moderate trails to complete a loop may result in a strenuous hike.

 Many trails are open to all forms of non-motorized travel – hiking, horseback riding, and mountain biking – but not all trails are open to everyone.
 Mountain bikers are prohibited in designated wilderness areas, in the Indian Canyons, on certain trails near Murray Hill, or on any part of the Pacific Crest Trail .
 Check with the appropriate agency if you don’t know the rules.
 Be safe and enjoy!